icevans/SPA-Todos/README.md

 It is also responsible for registering all event handlers (here there is some leakage between the `App` and the `Display`, but this seems acceptable in such a simple application).

+## Assumptions

+- If a user opens the edit modal for a todo, makes some changes, and then hits 'Mark as Complete', the todo will not only be marked as complete, it will have its other values updated as per the form.
+- Todos should be listed in the order they were added, which corresponds to the order of their id.